- Parents Home

 - Para Adolescentes

 You already know that playing sports helps keep you fit.
-You also know that sports are a fun way to socialize and meet people.
 But you might not know why it's so important to get a sports physical at the beginning of your sports season.

 What Is a Sports Physical?